-At the moment, you and your partner got carried away and you have now woke up with a round, red-purple bruise, which is called a hickey.
+At the moment, you and your partner got carried away and you have now woke up with a round, red-purple bruise, and you don’t have any idea on how to get rid of hickeys.
+Don’t worry, we got some solutions for you.
 A hickey is a result of ruptured blood vessels under the skin, which is basically a bite mark on the neck or shoulder.
 A hickey is particularly embarrassing if you are to meet important persons or your parents.
 So, getting rid of it becomes more important.

 How to Give a Hickey?